 E-commerce sites are common among artists.
 From prints to greeting cards, to enamel pins, we’re all just trying to make a few bucks, right?
 Eight-ish years ago, I listed my first few hand-lettered prints on my Etsy shop.
-I remember selling about five.
-FIVE over the course of a year that I had an Etsy shop.
-Thankfully, my main source of income wasn’t coming from e-commerce, otherwise, I wouldn’t still be running my business, but since then, I’ve sold a variety of products online.
+I remember selling about five—FIVE!—over the course of a year that I had an Etsy shop.
+Thankfully, my main source of income wasn’t coming from e-commerce.
+Otherwise, I wouldn’t still be running my business.
+But since then, I’ve sold a variety of products online.

 Over the years I’ve learned a ton about what works and what totally doesn’t.
 I’ve had my share of total flops and hearing crickets when launching a new product to selling out and scrambling to pack and ship everything on time.
-Because I license my artwork now, I’m no longer in charge of manufacturing and shipping products that have my name on them (thank god!), but I do have some tips here for you that could help generate more sales through your e-commerce site.
+Because I license my artwork now, I’m no longer in charge of manufacturing and shipping products that have my name on them (thank goodness!), but I do have some tips here for you that could help generate more sales through your e-commerce site.